retroryan/agriculture-agent/README.md

 python 02-domain-applications/main.py --query "Is it too dry for corn in Iowa?"
 ```

+**Example queries**:
+- "How much rain did we get in Austin last week?"
+- "Is it too dry for corn in Iowa?"
+- "What's the soil moisture like in Des Moines?"

 **Key Takeaways**: Traditional AI patterns and their limitations

 [→ Detailed Overview](02-domain-applications/OVERVIEW.md) | [→ Tutorial](tutorials/02-weather-domain.md)